pitrackster/mini-audio-app/README.md

 ### 2 OSC Synth

-- should receive a MIDI channel and informations (such as note-on note-off, volume ...)
+- should receive a MIDI channel and MIDI messages (such as note-on note-off, volume ...)
-- once this message is received should play the right note with all MIDI infos
+- once this messages are received should play the right note with all MIDI infos
 - ability to handles "patchs"
-- each OSC has it's own (amp) ENV ?
-Or one ENV for all ?
 - components :
     - OSC
     - ENV